Researchers are looking at ways to prevent and treat cancer cachexia.

 Why we need research

-We have to fully research all treatments before they can become standard treatment for everyone.
+Scientists have to fully research all treatments.
+Only then can they become standard treatment for everyone.
 This is so that we can be sure they are safe and work better than the treatments we already use.

 Research into diet problems

 There is ongoing research into new ways of treating diet problems and cancer.

 Scientists have developed better drugs to help control sickness in the last 20 years.
 A lot of research in nutrition and cancer has been into preventing cancer through diet.
 More research is now looking into cancer cachexia.